Innovation Center for US Dairy

 At a Glance

-Engagement and Behavior Change, Supply Chain, Sustainability and Energy Management Strategy
+Engagement and Behavior Change, Food and Agriculture, Supply Chain, Sustainability and Energy Management Strategy

 Eric Hassel provided the Innovation Center for U.S. Dairy with comprehensive GHG reporting guidance to increase transparency and enhance the value of on-farm GHG measurement on reporting.